In many ways, I’m an altar boy gone wrong. (Sometimes VERY wrong.)

 I love watching lots and lots television (and not the stuff on PBS).

 Coffee has no effect on me whatsoever, yet I’ve recently overcome an addiction to Candy Crush on my ipad.

 Although I like to think of myself as very “go with the flow” I seem to have an outrageous number of strong opinions on countless unimportant topics.

-I got a letter of commendation for Literary Theory yet nearly flunked Latin.
+I got a letter of commendation for Literary Theory at Yale yet nearly flunked Latin.

 The most glamorous thing anyone has ever said regarding me might just be: “Please hold all my calls while I’m talking to Edward Vilga… except for Sophia Loren.”
 (Before an interview with Anna Strasberg for my book ACTING NOW).

 Although I’ve taught hundreds and hundreds of yoga classes, by far the most talked about is the one where I played three Britney Spears songs in a row.

 I don’t “get” twitter at all but I’m quite passionate about massage.